treeform/icons2font/README.md

 	icons2font.py [-h] [--baseline BASELINE] name src [dest]

-	This utility takes vector icons in svg format and converts them to icon fonts (svg,ttf,waff,eot) to be display in all browsers. requires python-fontforge
+	This utility takes vector icons in svg format and converts them to icon fonts (svg,ttf,waff,eot) to be display in all browsers.

 	positional arguments:
 	  name                 name of the icon font you want